gowon-bot/lilac/README.md

 Somethings broken?
 Just curious how something works?

-Feel free to shoot me a Discord dm at @mahjogn or join the support server! https://discord.gg/9Vr7Df7TZf
+Feel free to shoot me a Discord dm at @abbyfour or join the support server! https://discord.gg/9Vr7Df7TZf